rodrigobsm/voucherbox/README.md

 3. Configure the file "voucherbox/fuel/app/config/development/db.php" with your MySQL username and password.
 4. Access the application from you web browser like "http://localhost/voucherbox/".
 5. Now you can use this application with happiness! :)
+6. You can use the Postman Collection included in the "voucherbox/EXTRA/Postman" folder to test the web service calls.

 ## License
 * MIT License